mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Gobo

 This node defines a Gobo.
+The defined Gobo Node Attributes are specified in Table 36.

 Node name: `Gobo`

-##### Table 35 — *Gobo Node Attributes*
+##### Table 36 — *Gobo Node Attributes*

 | Attribute Name | Attribute Value Type                  | Default Value when Optional | Description                        |
 | -------------- | ------------------------------------- | --------------------------- | ---------------------------------- |
 | rotation       | [Float](#user-content-attrtype-float) | 0                           | The roation of the Gobo in degree. |

 The node value is the Gobo used for the fixture.
-The image resource must apply to the GDTF standard.
+The image resource shall apply to the GDTF standard.
 Use a FileName to specify.

 ### Node Definition: Sources